-FOR THE SIX MONTHS ENDED MARCH 31, 2021
+FOR THE YEAR ENDED SEPTEMBER 30, 2021

-This document constitutes Management's Discussion and Analysis ("MD&A") of the financial and operational results of Discovery Harbour Resources Corp. ("Discovery Harbour" or the "Company") for the six months ended March 31, 2021.
-This MD&A supplements but does not form part of the condensed consolidated interim financial statements of the Company, and should be read in conjunction with the condensed consolidated interim financial statements for the six months ended March 31, 2021 and the audited consolidated financial statements for the year ended September 30, 2020.
+This document constitutes Management's Discussion and Analysis ("MD&A") of the financial and operational results of Discovery Harbour Resources Corp. ("Discovery Harbour" or the "Company") for the year ended September 30, 2021.
+This MD&A supplements but does not form part of the consolidated financial statements of the Company, and should be read in conjunction with the audited consolidated financial statements for the year ended September 30, 2021.